jrafa1607/Evaluation-of-Perceptual-Hash-Algorithms/README.md

 - [x] ParkDatabase (11 Images)

 ### 📊📝 About the Computational Vision Automations with Python
-- [x] <b>Perceptual Hashing Evaluation:</b> Calculate the 6 types of Perceptual Hashing of the Original Image: AverageHash, Crop-ResistanceHash, DifferenceHash, HSV-ColorHash, PerceptualHash and WaveletHash.
+- [x] <b>Perceptual Hashing Evaluation:</b> Calculate the 5 types of Perceptual Hashing of the Original Image: AverageHash, Crop-ResistanceHash, DifferenceHash, PerceptualHash and WaveletHash.
 After that, calculate the Hamming Distance between the 6 types of Perceptual Hashing and the Original Image.

 - [x] <b>Distance Calc (Euclidean & Manhattan): </b> Calculate the Euclidean & Manhattan Distances between the results of Hamming Distance in the Perceptual Hashing Evaluation